 Additionally, SAB’s Wellness Program includes Pilates, Physical Therapy and Nutrition resources, aimed at further supporting students’ physical development and well-being.

-Contemporary Technique and Variations
+Contemporary and Choreography Composition

-In 1997, the School’s Student Choreography Project was initiated to provide students enrolled in the Intermediate and Advanced Divisions with the opportunity to explore the art of choreography by working with fellow students.
+In 1997, the School’s Student Choreography Workshop was initiated to provide students enrolled in the Intermediate and Advanced Divisions with the opportunity to explore the art of choreography by working with fellow students.
 Each fall, students are invited to apply as choreographers.
 Selected students consult with SAB’s music instructor on their music selections and select up to four dancers from SAB’s Advanced Division on whom they will choreograph a short ballet.
 Student choreographers are allotted studio rehearsal time over a two week period, culminating in a series of performances in a workshop setting for faculty, staff, fellow students, parents and friends of the School.

 Recognizing that relatively few women enter the field of choreography, SAB launched the Female Choreography Project in 2014 through support from the Virginia B. Toulmin Foundation.
 The project empowers advanced female dancers at SAB to explore choreography and consider it as a career path as they create works, experience performances by professional female choreographers, and interact with and learn from these women.